 MASSAGE THERAPY PROGRAM

-The school has a 656 hour training program in Massage Therapy.
+The school has a 657 hour training program in Massage Therapy.
 Students will receive a diploma on completion of this program.
-Additionally, nine certificates of completion are awarded for various subjects taken within the program.
-These certificates of completion are in Shiatsu, Lomi Lomi, Reflexology, Orthopedic Neuromuscular Therapy, Orthopedic Assessment for Massage Therapists; Scentsational Aromatherapy, Client Communication Skills, Sports Massage: American/European and Sports Massage: Russian/American.
+Additionally, seven certificates of completion are awarded for various subjects taken within the program.
+These certificates of completion are in Shiatsu, Lomi Lomi, Reflexology, Orthopedic Neuromuscular Therapy, Client Communication Skills, Professional Practice Concepts, and Sports Massage.
 During this program the student will have the opportunity to gain experience by working on premise in the supervised student clinic on members of the general population.
 Additionally, the student will learn 9 entirely different bodywork routines for the body which can be integrated together and customized for the individual client.
-This program is for the really serious student who would like to have a lifetime professional career in massage and excellent employment opportunities as well as a smorgasbord of techniques and modalities to choose from.
-It takes 12 to 22 months to complete the 656 hour program, depending on the student’s choice of schedule.
+This program is for the really serious student who would like to have a lifetime professional career in massage and excellent employment opportunities as well as solid assessment skills and a smorgasbord of techniques and modalities to choose from.
+It takes 15 to 22 months to complete the 657 hour program, depending on the student’s choice of pacing their classes.